search icon

 The purely B2C business owner does not sell their products and services to other businesses or government entities that will ultimately provide a product or service to the public.
 The B2C owner makes money by dealing with the public directly.

-If you seek to sell to as many consumers as possible, your B2C can sell to other businesses and government entities as well.
-It’s best to speak to legal, financial, and business professionals in your industry to help you decide how many communities you want your business to reach with your services.
+If an entrepreneur seeks to sell to as many consumers as possible, their B2C can sell to other businesses and government entities as well.
+It’s best to speak to legal, financial, and business professionals in the industry to help evaluate how many communities a business should serve with its services.

 B2C Advantages

-Doing business with consumers in the general public can have many benefits that you might want to consider.
+Doing business with consumers in the general public can have many benefits that entrepreneurs might want to consider.

 B2C product development can be quicker and cheaper

-Developing products or services for your business to sell to consumers can be a less expensive and quicker process.
-Many consumers in the general public don’t have to worry about meeting industry standards and regulations the way businesses and governments do, so the products you sell to them don’t have to be tailored to specific industry needs.
-If you don’t have to worry about your products meeting industry standards for business or government use, you don’t have to spend as much time on product development.
+Developing products or services for a business to sell to consumers can be a less expensive and quicker process.
+Many consumers in the general public don’t have to worry about meeting industry standards and regulations the way businesses and governments do, so the products the business sells to them don’t have to be tailored to specific industry needs.
+If a business owner doesn’t have to worry about their products meeting industry standards for business or government use, they don’t have to spend as much time on product development.

 B2C marketing and sales can be simpler

 A big part of successfully running any business is proper marketing.
-To properly market your business, you need to know what your target patron wants or needs and you need an effective way to reach them.
+To properly market a business, entrepreneurs need to know what their target patron wants or need, and they need an effective way to reach them.

-Once again, much of the general public doesn’t have concerns about meeting industry standards and regulations, so your marketing doesn’t have to be as complex or heavily researched as for businesses and governments.
-Also, selling to the general public doesn’t require you to get approval from specific business and government agents before you close a deal.
-Through online ads, flyers, billboards, etc., you can easily reach all those who make the final decision on general consumer purchases.
+Once again, much of the general public doesn’t have concerns about meeting industry standards and regulations, so an entrepreneur’s marketing doesn’t have to be as complex or heavily researched as for businesses and governments.
+Also, selling to the general public doesn’t require an entrepreneur to get approval from specific businesses and government agencies before closing a deal.
+Through online ads, flyers, and billboards, entrepreneurs can easily reach all those who make the final decision on general consumer purchases.

 B2C Disadvantages

 B2C business is often quicker and easier, but that can mean it’s less stable and less lucrative.
-If you’re selling to other businesses or the government, your buyer has more money and more need to make consistent purchases of the same product than the average consumer.
-You’ll likely need to sell more and make sales more often to keep a steady stream of income for your B2C business.
+By comparison, selling to other businesses or even the government brings customers with greater purchasing power and more consistent purchases.
+Because of that, a B2C business owner will probably need to sell more (and more frequently) to keep a steady stream of income for their business.

 Summary